-Date Stages Observations X-17 1st publication of major TCR's before the beginning of construction of the prearranged train paths X-12 Update before the publication of the train paths prearranged in X-11 This information will be demanded from the IMs in X-14 The railway undertakings and terminals will be consulted in X-13 This information will be included in the declarations of national networks.
-X-5 Update before the final attribution and planning of the capacity for trains adhoc This information will be demanded from the IMs in X-6 The railway undertakings and terminals will be consulted in X-5
+AT ATLANTIC C O R R I D O R The Atla antic Corridor has a the following pro ocess: Date Stages Observations X-17 1st publication of major TCR's before the beginning of construction of the prearranged train paths X-12 Update before the publication of the train paths prearranged in X-11 This information will be demanded from the IMs in X-14 The railway undertakings and terminals will be consulted in X-13 This information will be included in the declarations of national networks.

+X-!
+5 Update before the final This information will be demanded from the IMs in X-6 ^ ' ' J attribution and pla nning of the The railway undertakings and terminals will be consulted capacity for or trains ad-hoo ; in X-5